-- Construction of a 1,300-ton satellite chiller was completed, displacing older, less efficient chillers - Replaced aging, inefficient T-40 fluorescent lighting fixtures with new, efficient T-8 and T-5 units; two to three hundred fixtures are typically replaced annually, saving tens of thousands of kWhs and reducing costs by several thousand dollars - Due to aggressive conservation in various buildings, BNL's overall facilities energy usage for FY06 was approximately 3.7 percent less than in FY05, saving over \$1.6 million - Water consumption for FY06 was 49 million gallons less than in FY05, saving approximately \$15,000 in operational costs - Efficient fuel purchasing strategies (buying and storing oil) saved \$109,000, compared to purchasing oil as it is consumed - The Laboratory's Research Support Building was completed and will receive Leadership in Energy and Environmental Design (LEED) certification - The Center for Functional Nanomaterials, nearly completed, is also expected to receive LEED certification - Nearly 34,000 gge (gas gallon equivalents) of natural gas were used in place of gasoline for the Laboratory's vehicle fleet
+- Due to aggressive conservation in various buildings, BNL's overall facilities energy usage for FY07 was approximately 8.3 percent less than in FY05, saving over \$1.2 million. - Water consumption for FY07 was 53 million gallons less than in FY06, saving approximately \$20,000 in operational costs. - Efficient fuel purchasing strategies (buying and storing oil and burning the least expensive fuel) saved \$420,000, compared to purchasing only oil as it is consumed. - The Laboratory's Research Support Building was completed and received a Leadership in Energy and Environmental Design (LEED) silver certification. - The Center for Functional Nanomaterials was completed, and is also expected to receive LEED silver certification. - Nearly 25,000 gge (gasoline gallon equivalents) of natural gas were used in place of gasoline for the Laboratory's vehicle fleet.